BasementEngineering/MiniKenterprise/README.md

 ### 2. Put Wires on the external components
 While the print is in progress you can prepare the motors the switch and the battery holder by adding wires and nice little pins to them.
 This is the trickiest
 ### 3. Put Pins on everything
+The modules will often come with a bunch of pins, that are not attached to the board yet.
+You should change that by soldering them to the boards.
+For this it is easiest to stick the pins into your breadboard and place the PCB (aka the board) on top.
+Then you can solder one pin at a time.
+Keep in mind to not heat anything up for too long.
 ### 4. Assemble the breadboard
 ![Electronics](images/Electronics.jpg)
 ![Front Panel](images/FrontPanel.jpg)